eclipsesource/tabris-js-cli/README.md

 ##### `-m [module], --main [module]`

-Overrides the "main" field of package.json.
+Override the "main" field of package.json.
 The argument must be a valid module id relative to the project root, e.g. "dist/main.js".

 ##### `-a, --auto-reload`